M^3RS: Multi-robot, Multi-objective, and Multi-mode Routing and Scheduling: Evaluation

-In the simulation and hardware case study, we showcase the application of M$^3$RS for disinfection missions addressed by a team of G-robots \cite{mehta2022far}.
 Multiple disinfection mission instances are generated for a simulated environment.
-Each disinfection mission is characterized by mission time, time windows for each task, and number of robots used in the mission.
+Each disinfection mission is characterized by mission time, time windows for each task, and the number of robots used in the mission.
 The simulated environment consists of $20$ tables as disinfection surfaces spread across two rooms.
-The number of robots used ranges from 2-5 robots.
-Ideally, the mission times are inversely proportional to the number of robots used in the mission because fewer robots would require more time to do the same number of tasks.
-A sample distribution of time windows for each task in one of the missions is depicted in Fig.~\ref{fig:sim_exp} (b).
-The entire simulated experiment is conducted in ROS \cite{ros} and Gazebo environment \cite{koenig2013many}.
-For the hardware case study, we use two G-robots for a disinfection mission consisting of six tables.
-Each table can be disinfected in three disinfection modes, i.e. $99.99\%$, $99\%$, and $90\%$.
+The fleet size considered in the range, $|\mathcal{A}| = 2$ to $5$.
+The mission time is calculated using Eq.~\eqref{eq:mts}.
+The entire simulated experiment is conducted in ROS \citep{ros} and the Gazebo environment \citep{koenig2013many}.
+A simulated mission is depicted in Fig~\ref{fig:sim_exp} (b).

+For the hardware case study, we use two G-robots (shown in Fig.~\ref{fig:sim_exp} (a)) for a disinfection mission consisting of six tables.
+Each table can be disinfected in three disinfection modes, i.e., $D_{99.99}$, $D_{99}$, and $D_{90}$.
 The entire disinfection mission must be completed in $17$ minutes.
-The time distribution for different tasks is given in Fig.~\ref{fig:hw_exp}(a).
-For both cases, M$^3$RS is solved for two preferences: $\lambda \, = 0.8$ and $0.1$ for each mission.
-The optimization model is solved in CPLEX.
-The metrics reported include SR, DQ, MSI, optimality of the solutions, and average lateness of the robot in task completion.
+For both experiments, M$^3$RS is solved for two preferences: $\lambda \, = 0.9$ and $0.1$ for each mission.
+The optimization model is solved in CPLEX~\citep{laborie2018ibm}.
+The reported metrics are $SR$, $DQ$, $MSI$, and the average lateness of the robot in task completion.